 Most people will have HPV at some point in their lives — and that is a risk

-Often, areas in the mouth during oral sex can become infected instead.
+Often, it can affect areas in the mouth during oral sex.

 The good news is that most immune systems fight this infection on their own.
-But in high-risk situations, or if left unmonitored, HPV may manifest as genital warts or cancer of the throat, cervix, anus, and penis.
+If left unmonitored, HPV may manifest as genital warts or cancer of the throat, cervix, anus, and penis.

 But before you worry, contracting HPV itself is not equivalent to getting cancer.